chuongmep/bim42.github.io/_posts/2016-11-26-why-i-am-now-a-bimsync-fanboy.md

 bimsync does a good job at uploading, viewing and managing versions of various models, and provides a thoughtful way of managing revisions.

 You start by creating a &#8220;model&#8221; which on bimsync is a placeholder where you will upload the various versions of an IFC file.
 Once this file is processed by the platform, it will be available for review along with the other models.
-The processing part can be rather slow, it takes more than one hour for a 500 Mo IFC file, but happen entirely online, you don&#8217;t even have to keep your computer open.
+The processing part can be rather slow, it takes more than one hour for a 500 Mo IFC file, but happen entirely online, you don't even have to keep your computer open.

 ![<img class="aligncenter size-large wp-image-1093" src="http://bim42.com/wp-content/uploads/2016/11/models-1024x463.png" alt="models" width="584" height="264" srcset="https://bim42.com/wp-content/uploads/2016/11/models-1024x463.png 1024w, https://bim42.com/wp-content/uploads/2016/11/models-300x136.png 300w, https://bim42.com/wp-content/uploads/2016/11/models-768x347.png 768w, https://bim42.com/wp-content/uploads/2016/11/models-500x226.png 500w, https://bim42.com/wp-content/uploads/2016/11/models.png 1582w" sizes="(max-width: 584px) 100vw, 584px" />](http://bim42.com/wp-content/uploads/2016/11/models.png)